UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 ## Cobweb asset format (COB)

 COB is a minimalist custom asset format with the `.cob` file extension.
-This crate has a built-in framework for loading, extracting, and managing hot-reloading for COB files.
+This crate automatically loads, extracts, and manages hot-reloading for COB files.

 ### Loading files